 Randy: Why do you ask that?

-Bezos: Because I'm OVER HERE!
-(They realize they've been facing left this whole time)
+Bezos: Because I'm OVER HERE! [they realize they've been facing away from him this whole time]

 - A modern take on an old South Park tradition:Bezos: Alexa, kill Kenny.

 Alexa: OK, I will kill Kenny for you.